Preparing food without power

 - Fireplace.
 You can grill food or wrap it in foil and cook it in the fireplace.
 Fuels for cooking include: wood, tightly rolled newspapers, and logs made of pressed wood particles.
 Never use charcoal as fuel for indoor fires; the carbon monoxide from the burning charcoal is very dangerous.
 Be sure the flue is open.

 - Camp stove.
-Use only outside the house.
+Use only outdoors.
 Propane and butane fires are difficult to extinguish and could easily get out of hand.
 A dry chemical extinguisher puts out gasoline or oil fires, but not butane or propane fires.
 There is little you can do to put out a propane or butane fire except shut off the gas.
 Learn where the shut-off valve is before lighting a camp stove.

 - Charcoal grill.
 You can use charcoal to cook meats and vegetables in foil and prepare one-pot meals.
 Do your charcoal cooking outdoors.
 Inadequate ventilation makes indoor cooking with charcoal dangerous.